-Public Hearing - None
+- 46 - 47 Public Hearing None

-Legislative Updates from State Representative - None

-Town Manager's Report

-The 2018 July tax bills will be mailed by June 4th and will be due by July 6th.

-The Library will be offering quiet study hours in the Lowell Room for Merrimack students who are looking for a quiet space to study for finals on June 18th, 19th, and 20th.
-Please check their website for details.

-Merrimack TV will be covering the High School's 2018 Graduation on Saturday, June 16th.
-The 1 2 ceremony will be available online the same day and played throughout the summer on Channel 21.
-Congratulations to the class of 2018.
-3

-Consent Agenda - None

-There being no objection, the Council went out of the regular order of business to take up Item #2 under New Business.

-2. Future of Economic Development Citizens Advisory Committee (EDCAC)

-Submitted by EDCAC Chair Susan Lee

-The EDCAC members would like to request the Town Council disband the committee.

-Susan Lee, Chair, EDCAC, stated the committee has had a good 11 year run, but has reached a point where, as a committee, they have done what they can do.
+Town Manager's Report The 2018 July tax bills will be mailed by June 4 th and will be due by July 6 th .
+The Library will be offering quiet study hours in the Lowell Room for Merrimack students who an looking for a quiet space to study for finals on June 18 th , 19 th , and 20 th .
+Please check their website details.
+Merrimack TV will be covering the High School's 2018 Graduation on Saturday, June 16 th .
+The ceremony will be available online the same day and played throughout the summer on Channel 21 Congratulations to the class of 2018.
+Consent Agenda - None There being no objection, the Council went out of the regular order of business to take up Item under New Business.
+2. Future of Economic Development Citizens Advisory Committee (EDCAC) Submitted by EDCAC Chair Susan Lee The EDCAC members would like to request the Town Council disband the committee.
+Susan Lee, Chair, EDCAC, stated the committee has had a good 11 year run, but has reached a powhere, as a committee, they have done what they can do.
 They have met with Tim Thompson, Director, Community Development Department, who has nothing for the committee to do.
-As of June 30th, there will be no active members.
-It is time for the Council to say thank you for all of your good work, and hope that in the future there might be opportunities for people to volunteer for something that has sort of a specified purpose with a beginning and an end.
+As of 30 th , there will be no active members.
+It is time for the Council to say thank you for all of your go work, and hope that in the future there might be opportunities for people to volunteer for somethir that has sort of a specified purpose with a beginning and an end.
 Ms. Lee spoke of the accomplishments of the committee and stated it to be time to disband.
 Chairman Rothhaus commented the committee has done some amazing things.
-He stated appreciation for the thought of individuals gathering for a specific purpose.
+He stated apprecia for the thought of individuals gathering for a specific purpose.
 Ms. Lee was commended for her loyalty and focus to the committee and community.
+To yang and To cas to the commune and communey.
 MOTION made by Councilor Harrington and seconded by Councilor Boyd to disband, with regret, the Economic Development Citizens Advisory Committee (EDCAC).
-MOTION CARRIED 7-0-0

-The Council returned to the regular order of business.
+MOTION CARRIED 7-0-0 The Council returned to the regular order of business.

-Old Business

-1. Town Council Committee Assignments [Tabled at the May 10, 2018, Town Council meeting] Submitted by Town Council Chairman Finlay Rothhaus and Vice Chair Tom Koenig The Town Council will determine committee assignments for the current year.

-Adult Community Center Representative; Councilor Harrington

-- Conservation Commission; Councilor Albert 39 - 40 Heritage Committee; Councilor Rothhaus - Highway Safety Committee; Councilor Rothhaus 41 - Merrimack Safeguard; Councilor Healey 42 - 43 New Hampshire Rail Transit Authority; Councilor Thornton - Parks & Recreation Committee; Councilor Albert 44 - Planning Board; Councilor Koenig 45 - Planning Board, Alternate; Councilor Boyd 46 - Nashua Regional Planning Commission; Councilor Boyd 47 - Technology Committee; Councilor Healey 48

-Town Center Committee; Councilor Rothhaus
+- The Town Council will determine committee assignments for the current year.
+1 - 2 - Adult Community Center Representative; Councilor Harrington 3 - Conservation Commission; Councilor Albert 4 - Heritage Committee: Councilor Rothhaus 5 - Highway Safety Committee; Councilor Rothhaus 6 - Merrimack Safeguard; Councilor Healey 7 - New Hampshire Rail Transit Authority; Councilor Thornton 8 - Parks & Recreation Committee: Councilor Albert 9 - Planning Board; Councilor Koenig 10 - Planning Board, Alternate; Councilor Boyd 11 - Nashua Regional Planning Commission; Councilor Boyd 12 - Technology Committee; Councilor Healey 13 - 14 Town Center Committee; Councilor Rothhaus

-MOTION made by Councilor Harrington and seconded by Councilor Boyd to ratify the appointments, as stated.
-MOTION CARRIED 7-0-0
+16 MOTION made by Councilor Harrington and seconded by Councilor Boyd to ratify the appointments, as stated.
+MOTION CARRIED 7-0-0 17